omersany002/oprakash.github.io/README.md

 - Textual Analysis and Sentiment in Financial Markets
 - Investment Strategies and Portfolio Risk Management.

-I am passionate about using data-driven approaches to investigate questions in Finance.
+I am passionate about using data-driven approaches to answer questions in Finance.

 ---